Bylaws

 1. The JOBIP Committee will be charged with reviewing on an annual basis the fiscal status of the Journal and work with the Publisher to maximize readership and revenue.

-2. The JOBIP Committee shall consist of the Editor in Chief of the Journal and the Secretary Treasurer of the Board.
+2. The JOBIP Committee shall consist of the Editor in Chief of the Journal, Associate Editors, the Secretary Treasurer of the Board of Directors, and at least one other member form general membership as deemed necessary by the Editor in Chief.

 9.08.
 Board Eligibility Application Review Committee.